antarctica/bas-style-kit-docs/site/_components/button-group.md

   heading_level=2
 %}

-Use the `.btn-group` class to combine buttons together into groups.
-Use the `.btn-toolbar` class to combine groups together into toolbars.
+Use the `.bsk-btn-group` class to combine buttons together into groups.
+Use the `.bsk-btn-toolbar` class to combine groups together into toolbars.

+{% alert warning %}
 For assistive technologies, all button groups and toolbars should use a `aria-label` or `aria-labelledby` and `role=group` or `role=toolbar` attribute to describe themselves.
-{: .alert .alert-warning }

-For buttons within button groups, remember to use the `.btn` and `.btn-bsk` classes together so that Style Kit specific styles are applied.
-{: .alert .alert-info }
+{% endalert %}

 {% include snippets/topic-section-metadata.html
   title="Variants"